theran/theran.github.io/bio.md

 ## Research projects
-I'm interested in problems that blend discrete geometry, algorithms, and combinatorics with concrete applied scenarios.
-Recently, I have been working on:
+I'm interested in problems that blend discrete geometry, algorithms, and combinatorics, usually with a concrete motivation.
+Some of my past projects include:

-* Infinite and symmetric bar-joint frameworks
+* The combinatorial rigidity of infinite and symmetric bar-joint frameworks
-* Combinatorial approaches to low-rank matrix completion
-* Capturing  structure in data with matroids and other combinatorial objects
+* Matrix completion and other machine learning problems from a combinatorial / algebraic viewpoint
+* Bar-joint framework models for analyzing elastic materials

+Some recent projects are:

-* The (algebraic) geometry of kernel methods from a generative point of view
+* Unlabeled distance geometry (aka, "hearing the shape of a (high dimensional) room")
+* Hidden symmetries in the deformation spaces of polyhedral surfaces (aka, "why generic origami folds")
+* Structure and applications of algebraic matroids
+*

 ## Academic positions

-6.2014–5.2017
+5.2016–
+: Lecturer in Pure Mathematics, University of St Andrews

+6.2014–5.2016
 : Aalto Science Fellow.
 (Cofunded by AKA project [COALESCE][pkaka], PI [Petteri Kaski][pk])